 In the war for talent, the value of a company’s benefits offering cannot be overstated.
 Gone are the days where employees go to work simply to collect a pay-check; today’s employees want more.
 With the average employee spending approximately 40 hours a week at work, employee benefits add extra value to those hours and give employees that something more.

-Employee benefits can be anything from subsidised lunches, at-work massages and fresh fruit to discounted gym memberships, home-delivered groceries and sustainable mobility choices such as a bicycle or travel card.
+Employee benefits can be anything from subsidized lunches, at-work massages and fresh fruit to discounted gym memberships, home-delivered groceries and sustainable mobility choices such as a bicycle or travel card.

 The Benefits of Being Flexible